-16. To create an enabling environment for long-term community engagement that strengthens community protection and resilience through empowerment, enhanced health literacy, and active participation in decision-making and the design, implementation, and evaluation of health and development initiatives.
+16. To create an enabling environment for building long-term community engagement, protection and resilience.
+This will be achieved by empowering individuals and communities through enhanced health literacy, active participation in decision-making and the design, implementation, and evaluation of health and development initiatives.